When you’re training for a race or maintaining a certain level of fitness, certain food principles can help maximize your training efforts.

 The short answer is if you are planning a low-intensity run lasting less than 2 hours, you likely do not need any additional fuel and can get by with just drinking water.
 If you are running in very dry weather, or very hot and humid weather you may need more fluid and electrolytes than you think.

 If you’re planning for a long run over 90-120 minutes, most runners will need to add fuel.
 Of course, this will depend on your effort, your conditioning, and what zone you’re running in.
-For zone 2 efforts you can go longer without feeding, for long lactic threshold progression runs you will need to fuel up.
+For zone 2 training efforts you can go longer without feeding, for long lactic threshold progression runs you will need to fuel up.

 Well-trained runners with a strong aerobic base can go for runs as long as 90-120+ minutes without eating during the activity.
 Runners who are pushing past their zone 2 ceiling for a few hours will need to refuel.
 Any pace above zone 2 is much more costly from an energy perspective.